 Belize is home to some of the best water activities in the world with the beautiful sea, Great Barrier Reef, and many cayes (pronounced keys) to explore the tropical fish.
 Local guides offer a variety of tours, including snorkeling, diving for full or half- day trips.
 Belize is also known to be one of the best places to achieve the fishing “Grand Slam”—permit, bone fish, and tarpon and many people enjoy trying to conquer that prize while they are here.

-We do not recommend anyone based on commissions because we refuse to accept them.
-Instead, we recommend tour guides with the goal of you having an amazing experience and a great story to return home with.
+Some hotels recommend particular tour guides and companies because they benefit financially.
+Not us.
+We refuse to accept accept commissions from anyone.
+Instead, we choose to give you recommendations with the sole goal of you having an amazing experience and a great story to return home with.

 We’ve been out with these fellas and have enjoyed snorkeling, line fishing, fly-fishing, hiking, kayaking, and more–and so have our Moms!